telerik/reporting-docs/knowledge-base/blank-icons-in-blazor-native-report-viewer.md

 ## Solution

-Apply the followingn changes in:
+Apply the following changes in:

 * `_Layout.cshtml` for .NET 6 projects
 * `Host.cshtml` for .NET 7 projects

-1. Download the CSS file [icon-patch.css](./resources/icon-patch.css) from our GitHub repository and save it to your project, for example in folder `wwwroot/css`.
+1. Download the CSS file [icon-patch.css](./resources/icon-patch.css) from our GitHub repository and save it to your project, for example in the folder `wwwroot/css`.

 1. Reference the `icon-patch.css` after the CSS file of the viewer: